 - Working Holiday visas (subclass 417) or (subclass 462) The most useful and flexible (but most expensive) visa is a young persons holiday working visa.
 It is only available to those of a certain age who live in certain countries.
 As the rules keep changing we will not list the countries or ages here.
 It will allow you to work in any employed or paid position (eg. in a bar or restuarant) and also allow you to be legally employed as a coach.
 This visa will cover any legal issues and also allows you to get other paid types of work.
 Once you have your visa you will also need to apply for a TFN (Tax File Number) before you arrive and to pay tax if you earn more than your expenses.

 - Tourist visa. (not for NSW, ACT or Tasmania) If you are doing only unpaid volunteer work then a tourist visa (Visitor visa – subclass 600) may be sufficient.
 The Department of Home Affairs may ask for a letter explaining how you can support yourself.
 For example: you can provide a copy of your bank account and say that you will live off your savings, a letter from your parents saying that they will support you, a letter from your state host club can provide a statement explaining that all your food and board will be provided.

 The State or Club that hosts you will advise you on what basis you will be taken – paid / unpaid , volunteer / employee.
 However in addition you will need to check with the Department of Home Affairs and Australian Taxation Office regarding the latest rules.
 As a general rule any payments you receive will be minimal and may not cover all of your expenses.

 Will it be a holiday?

-Usually the scholar is very busy with lots of preparation for coaching sessions.
+Usually the coach-in-residence is very busy with lots of preparation for coaching sessions.
 But it is fun and you will have plenty of time for meeting friends and travelling too.